Ceftaroline fosamil: Hypersensitivity reactions

 Serious hypersensitivity (anaphylactic) reactions and serious skin reactions have been reported with beta-lactam antibiotics, including ceftaroline.
 Exercise caution in people with known hypersensitivity to beta-lactam antibiotics including ceftaroline.
 Before therapy with ceftaroline is instituted, careful inquiry about previous hypersensitivity reactions to other cephalosporins, penicillins, or carbapenems should be made.
 If this product is to be given to penicillin- or other beta-lactam-allergic people, caution should be exercised because cross sensitivity among beta-lactam antibacterial agents has been clearly established.
 If an allergic reaction to ceftaroline occurs, the drug should be discontinued.
 Serious acute hypersensitivity reactions require emergency treatment with epinephrine and other emergency measures, that may include airway management, oxygen, intravenous fluids, antihistamines, corticosteroids, and vasopressors as clinically indicated.

-Clostridium difficile-associated diarrhea
+Clostridioides difficile-associated diarrhea

-Clostridium difficile-associated diarrhea (CDAD) has been reported for nearly all antibacterial agents including ceftaroline, and may range in severity from mild diarrhea to fatal colitis.
+Clostridioides difficile-associated diarrhea (CDAD) has been reported for nearly all antibacterial agents including ceftaroline, and may range in severity from mild diarrhea to fatal colitis.
 Careful medical history is necessary because CDAD has been reported to occur more than two months after the administration of antibacterial agents.
 If CDAD is suspected or confirmed, antibacterials not directed against C. difficile should be discontinued, if possible.